Overview

 TASKS = json.load(jsonfile)

-Though, for interoperability, we should privilege the data model format, described above in Section CDT Implementation.
+Though, for interoperability, we should privilege the data model format, described above in Section CCDS Implementation.

 MRCPSP Benchmark using CPLEX